 In language teaching, all these factors are taken into account.
 Learning language is not only to know how to communicate.
-Zarate et al. (2004) state that language does not act simply as linguistic elements but rather as vehicles of the culture because it represents what we have of the other and of different cultures.
+Zarate, Aline Gohard-Radenkovic, Denise Lussier, and Hermine Penz (2004) state that language does not act simply as linguistic elements but rather as vehicles of the culture because it represents what we have of the other and of different cultures.
 This argument about the importance of culture is useful to understand what cultural awareness means, which is central to this study.

 Cultural awareness is a new term in foreign language teaching and learning.
-It refers to 'the promotion of the understanding of and respect for other cultures' (Byram et al., 1994: 75).
+It refers to 'the promotion of the understanding of and respect for other cultures' (Byram, M., Morgan, C. and Colleagues, 1994: 75).
 When learners develop an understanding of other groups, they should be aware of the cultural differences.

-Tomalin and Stempleski (1993) identify three important qualities for cultural awareness: awareness of the one's own culture; awareness of the others; finally, the ability to explain one's own cultural standpoint.
+Tomalin and Stempleski (1993) identify three important qualities for cultural awareness: awareness of the one's own culture;

+awareness of the others; finally, the ability to explain one's own cultural standpoint.
 This means that it is not only a matter of possessing two views.
 Instead, it requires an ability to mediate, compare and explain one's own cultural standpoint.

-Byram (1997) calls this ability of mediating, and comparing 'intercultural communicative competence' which refers to the ability to 'ensure a shared understanding by people of different social identities, and their ability to interact with people as complex human beings with multiple identities and their own individuality' (Byram et al., 2002: 10).
-In intercultural competence, the focus is on the intercultural speaker rather than the native.
+Byram (1997) calls this ability of mediating, and comparing 'intercultural communicative competence' which refers to the ability to 'ensure a shared understanding by people of different social identities, and their ability to interact with people as complex beings with multiple identities and their individuality' (Byram, Gribkova Starkey, 2002: & 10). intercultural competence, the focus is on the intercultural speaker rather than the native.
 It reflects the view that learners should get an insight of their culture and of the others.
 The intercultural speaker should act as a mediator and interpreter who is able to see the differences between his/her culture and the foreign culture, and who is able to see how misunderstandings can arise and how to resolve them.